redashu/devops_airtel/assignments/k8s/README.md

     *** - IT must create deployment using above image which you have pushed
     *** - It must create Nodeport service with 31009 as nodePort

+### k8s task for configMap

+- build a docker image of nginx webapp take some sample webapp
+- test and push in docker hub
+- now deploy above pushed docker image to k8s using deployment
+- while deployment change port of nginx as 81 using configMap